ehsan-mokhtari/lex-yacc/README.md

 # lex-yacc
-in this repository i upload all my lex-yacc projects and files
+In this repository, my lex-yacc projects and files are uploaded.